 Pinning the version of

 Cake guarantees you’ll be using the same version of

 Cake on your machine and on the build servers.
-This is achieved by installing Cake as a .NET local tool.
+This is enforced via the bootstrap scripts for developers’ machines (bootstrap.ps1 on

 As I’m releasing packages I decided to use semantic versioning.